NICU Clinical Summary · Second-Opinion Packet

 Imaging

-• Repeat CXR (PA & lateral)
+• Repeat CXR after ETT repositioning

 • Lung ultrasound

-Microbiology
+Microbiology / haematology

 • Tracheal aspirate culture & gram stain